 The Alaska Outdoors Supersite on-line store offers an extensive selection of Alaska fishing books that can help you plan your trip.

 A resident license for a year is available for $29.
 A nonresident sportfishing license, good for one calendar year, costs $145.
-A special nonresident 14-day sportfishing license costs $105, a seven-day license is available for $70 and a three-day license is available for $45.
+A special nonresident 14-day sportfishing license costs $105, a seven-day license is available for $70, a three-day license is available for $45 and a one-day license is $25.
 More information can be found on the Alaska Fish and Game website.
-Current information for 2017.
+Current information for 2019.

 Fishing gear can be found in sporting goods stores throughout the area, as can good advice on where the ‘best spots’ are.